matiassingers/awesome-readme/readme.md

 - [choojs/choo](https://github.com/choojs/choo) - Badges, clean, clear.
 Beautiful little menu above the fold with useful links.
 An FAQ inside of it for the main questions.
 Backers.
 Good language.
 - [Day8/re-frame](https://github.com/Day8/re-frame) - Badges, logo, TOC, etc. Stands out by being a giant, well-written essay about the tech, how to use it, the philosophy behind it, and how it fits into the greater ecosystem.
 - [gitpoint/git-point](https://github.com/gitpoint/git-point) - Clear description.
 Project Logo.
 App Store logos.
 TOC.
 Clean screenshots.
 List of features.
 Detailed installation process.
 Landing Page.
+- [Hexworks/Zircon](https://github.com/Hexworks/zircon) - Dogfood in readme.
+Clear description of what the project does.
+Demo screenshot.
+TOC for easy navigation.
+Easy installation and setup sections with screenshots.
+Links for further reading.
 - [iharsh234/WebApp](https://github.com/iharsh234/WebApp) - Project landing page.
 Clear description of what the project does.
 Demo screenshot.
 Simple install and usage sections.
 Includes an examples section with common uses and a mobile demo section.
 - [jakubroztocil/httpie](https://github.com/jakubroztocil/httpie) - Description of what the project does.
 Demo screenshots.
 Project logo.
 TOC for easy navigation.
 Build badges.
 Quick and simple installation and usage sections.
 Includes an examples section.
 - [karan/joe](https://github.com/karan/joe) - Project logo.
 Clear description of what the project does.
 GIF demo.
 Easy install and usage sections.